MattMcMullan/Timberborn-Mapper/README.md

 # Usage

+**Note**: at the moment treemap will generate only birches, other trees need fixing yield attributes.

 - script expcets a grayscale image as heightmap (most likely a PNG but some other formats should also work)
 - check help for available options, like setting map size, output file name and script behaviour modifiers